tahseenio/treact-clone/README.md

 ## Contribution

-<p>If any bugs are found please create a pull request explaining the issue found</p>
+<p>If any bugs are found please create a pull request explaining the issue</p>